spxp/spxp-specs/SPXP-Spec.md

 | `grp-virt0.key1` | `key-alice` |
 | `grp-virt0.key2` | `key-alice` |

-When a new post is created, the client of this profile would offer the groups “Friends”, “Close Friends” and “Family” as possible audience.
-If the user selects “Friends” as audience, the client would pick the most recent key of this group, `grp-friends.key2` in this example, and use it to encrypt the private data of this post.
+When a new post is created, the client of this profile would offer the groups "Friends", "Close Friends" and "Family" as possible audience.
+If the user selects "Friends" as audience, the client would pick the most recent key of this group, `grp-friends.key2` in this example, and use it to encrypt the private data of this post.
 When Alice finds this post with the associated private data, she looks at the JWE header of the private data and learns the required key id `grp-friends.key2`.
 If she does not have this key yet, she uses the keys endpoint to obtain the